 - 6 The Metabolic Centre of the University of Zurich and ETH Zurich was still under construction during the writing of this manual (2011).
 In its first stage it will be situated at a temporary location and will consist of two large chambers for cattle, two medium chambers for sheep and goats and two small chambers for smaller animals (piglets etc., not discussed in detail in this manual).
 It is planned to enlarge the metabolic centre to four chambers of each size. - 7.
 The Large Animal Respiration Facilities at the Leibniz Institute for Farm Animal Biology (FBN), Dummerstorf, Germany consists of 4 respiration chambers for cattle or sheep, 4 chambers for pigs and 6 chambers for mice.
 All chambers as well as the gas analyser and data acquisition system are located in a dedicated facility.
-The chambers are used to measure methane emissions, but continuous monitoring of carbon dioxide production and oxygen consumption together with feed intake is also possible.
+The chambers are used to measure methane emissions, but continuous monitoring of carbon dioxide production and oxygen consumption together with feed intake is also possible. - 8.
+The Small Ruminant Chambers of Universiti Putra Malaysia, Malaysia were constructed in 2016 and consist of 5 open circuit respiration chambers for small ruminants (goats and sheep).
+All chambers are located in a dedicated room.
+The chambers are used to measure methane emissions.
+(Added September 2018)

-This manual has been commissioned by the New Zealand government to support the goals and objectives of the Global Research Alliance on Agricultural Greenhouse Gases, but its contents rely heavily on the contributions from individual scientists in Alliance member countries.
+This manual has been commissioned by the New Zealand Government to support the goals and objectives of the Global Research Alliance on Agricultural Greenhouse Gases, but its contents rely heavily on the contributions from individual scientists in Alliance member countries.
 The participation of these scientists and their institutions in Global Research Alliance member countries is gratefully acknowledged and warm thanks are extended for their contribution to this document.